Welcome to Dawe’s Twineworks and the Coker Rope & Sail Trust

 Neil brought his long experience of rope and twine-making to the work he did restoring our original machinery.
 Trust Chairman Ross says: “Such a kind man and friend.
 Without his fantastic help the Dawe’s Twineworks project would never have happened.
 We owe him everything.”

 The historic ‘Shanks’ diesel engine is now in place in the engine house.
-Its big flywheel has been fitted and work has begun to install its cooling, fuel and starting systems etc.
+Its big flywheel has been fitted and work to install its cooling, fuel and starting systems etc. is almost complete.

 The rebuilding of the west end of the Ropewalk is also now complete and looking splendid, see HERE